JimenezLi/Neuro21-Minecraft-Mod/README.md

 This mod is based on [Architectury API](https://github.com/architectury/architectury-templates).

-[UntitledDuckMod](https://github.com/Okabintaro/UntitledDuckMod) is an example, but it has too many deprecated code.
+[UntitledDuckMod](https://github.com/Okabintaro/UntitledDuckMod) is an example, but it has too many repetitive code.

 [CoralReef](https://github.com/primetoxinz/CoralReef) is a better example.